MeBNoah/lambda-serverless-template/README.md

 ## Create new Function

-* `sls create function -f functionName --handler handler`, e.g. `sls create function -f hello --handler src/hello.handler` which creates a new handler file as well a respecive test file and an entry in the serverless.yml
+* `serverless create function -f functionName --handler handler --path tests/unit`, e.g. `serverless create function -f hello --handler src/hello.handler --path tests/unit` which creates a new handler file as well a respecive test file and an entry in the serverless.yml

 ## Tests

-* Run tests with `gulp test` or `npm test`
+* Run unit/integration tests with `gulp test` or `npm test`
+* A test file for unit tests gets created if you create a new function
+* Files for integration tests have to be added manually
+* End to End tests are defined in test/end-to-end/acceptance.js.
+Running them assumes that the whole application is deployed on AWS and the base url of the API Gateway is set for the GATEWAY_BASE_URL environment variable.
+* Run end to end test with `TEST_FILE=acceptance npm test`

 ## Deploy

 * `serverless deploy -v`

+## Run Locally

+* You can run the your Lambda Functions locally by using `serverless offline start`

 ## Invoke Function